InteractionDesignFoundation/handbook/guides/scrum/productOwner.md

 This guide is for **ProductOwner** scrum role.
 To read more about scrum roles please use this link: [scrum roles](README.md#scrum-roles).

-The ProductOwner is typically the project's key stakeholder.
+The ProductOwner is typically the project’s key stakeholder.
-Part of the ProductOwner responsibilities is to have a vision of what's to build, and convey that vision to the ScrumTeam.
+Part of the ProductOwner responsibilities is to have a vision of what’s to build, and convey that vision to the ScrumTeam.
 This is key to successfully start any agile software development project.
 The agile ProductOwner does this in part through the product backlog, which is a prioritized features list for the product.